afruehstueck/insetGAN/README.md

 ## Acknowledgements
 This project was the product of a remote internship and subsequent collaboration by Anna Frühstück with Adobe Research.

-We thank the StyleGAN2-ADA team at Nvidia for providing their code.
+We thank the StyleGAN2-ADA team at NVIDIA for providing their code.